janthiemen/data_scout/docs_source/index.rst

 ..
-Data Scout documentation master file, created by sphinx-quickstart on Thu Jun 17 11:37:59 2021.
+Data Scout documentation master file
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Data Scout
 ======================================
+Welcome to the Data Scout documentation.
+This tool consists of two parts, a Python package that provides to tools to build readable and scalable data pipelines and a server that provides a user interface, to build those pipelines in a visual way.

 .. toctree::
    :maxdepth: 1